WBUF-TV: Prehistory

-The Federal Communications Commission declared a freeze on television station applications in 1948, during which time 70 new channels were created in the UHF band to meet the demand for television service that previously only had 12 VHF channels.
+The Federal Communications Commission (FCC) declared a freeze on television station applications in 1948, during which time 70 new channels were created in the ultra high frequency (UHF) band to meet the demand for television service that previously only had 12 very high frequency (VHF) channels.
 In 1951, Buffalo was initially awarded channels 17 and 23 (the latter for noncommercial use), and channels 2 and 7 were also placed in the region in addition to Buffalo's only pre-freeze station, WBEN-TV (channel 4).

 After the lifting of the freeze in 1952, the FCC received applications from all over the United States, and the two new VHF channels each met with multiple applicants that would require comparative hearings to sort out; further, Buffalo was low in the national priority order for hearing applications.
 Buffalo's two UHF channels did not attract the same interest, and it was channel 17 that led to the first grant of a new TV station in Buffalo since the freeze when the commission granted a construction permit to the Chautauqua Broadcasting Company on December 18, 1952.
 The firm had 18 stockholders, headed by Sherwin Grossman and Gary L. Cohen, each in families with other business interests; two others had withdrawn in August.
+Grossman had initially planned on establishing a television station in Jamestown and had filed for channel 58 there, but he was convinced by a potential investor to seek a station in the much more populous Buffalo area.

 The transmitter would be erected atop the Marine Trust Company building in downtown Buffalo, while a studio site had not been selected when the FCC granted the construction permit.
 Days later, a second uncontested application for a UHF channel was granted to the Buffalo-Niagara Television Corporation for channel 59.

 Taking the call letters WBUF-TV (and with Chautauqua changing its name to WBUF-TV Inc.), the station filed in April 1953 to locate at a facility at 184 Barton Street and to erect the transmitter tower there instead of on the Marine Trust Company building.
 Work then began on facilities with an August 15 deadline, which Grossman pledged would not be missed "by many hours", and on erection of a 421.5 ft tower.
 A South Carolina firm was responsible for the latter; a Confederate flag was used to mark the high point reached, and it was left atop the finished mast for a time as a dare by one of the steeplejacks.
 The transmitter arrived on August 14; three days later, on August 17, WBUF-TV began broadcasting as Buffalo's second television station; audio troubles marred the first night on air.
 It originally aired programs from ABC, CBS, and the DuMont Television Network; DuMont Laboratories supplied the transmitter, its first 1,000-watt UHF unit.
 A second UHF station briefly joined the Buffalo scene on September 27 when channel 59 was activated as WBES-TV, but it folded on December 18.